 With this translation, we can port the Sis command set into a Tcl dynamic extension library or a Perl package within 5 minuates of work.
-It is amazing that the original Sis script can run in Tcl without any modification.
+It is amazing that the original Sis scripts can run by this way in Tcl without any modification.
 For example, an original script script.rugged as shown below can run without any syntax modification:

-'''

 sweep; eliminate -1

 simplify -m nocomp

 eliminate -1

 sweep; eliminate 5

 simplify -m nocomp

 resub -a

 fx

 resub -a; sweep

 eliminate -1; sweep

 full_simplify -m nocomp

-'''